tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/控制台指南/分发播放设置/域名管理/自定义域名_intl_en.md

 ## Operation Scenarios
-After you activate VOD, you can also add and resolve a custom domain name in the [VOD Console](https://console.cloud.tencent.com/vod/overview).
+After you activate VOD, you can add and resolve a custom domain name in the [VOD Console](https://console.cloud.tencent.com/vod/overview).
 ## Prerequisites
 - You have activated VOD.
 - To add a custom domain name in Mainland China, you need to obtain an ICP filing.